guardian/workflow-frontend/README.md

 You will need `workflow` and `capi` (API Gateway invocation) credentials from Janus.

-In order to run, workflow-frontend needs to talk to the a workflow datastore.
+In order to run, workflow-frontend needs to talk to the a workflow datastore and a preferences datastore.
 It can use either a local store, or CODE.

 ### Common installation steps